Dr. Pitman explains how to prepare for your sedation.

 I.V. moderate conscious sedation

-This helps you to stay comfortable and very calm during your procedure.
+This predictable and safe option helps you to stay comfortable and very calm during your procedure.
 I.V. sedation is carefully administered to better enable you to undergo your dental procedure while you are very relaxed.
 I.V. sedation helps alleviate the anxiety associated with your treatment.
 You may not be asleep but you will be comfortable, calm and relaxed, and may not remember the procedure.
 This type of sedation requires you to have a responsible adult drive you to and from your appointment.